tcr/tinytusk/README.md

 ## requirements

-Python 2.7 and Docker (boot2docker as well if on OSX).
+Python 2.7, Docker (boot2docker as well if on OSX), and Browserify.

 ## installing